 - Medical records that show the plaintiff developed cancer after taking Zantac

-It may be challenging for OTC users to show proof of Zantac usage.
+It may be challenging for OTC (over the counter) users to show proof of Zantac usage.
 Most people do not keep their receipts or pill bottles.
 But the following records could help:

 - Rx prescription drug cards,

 - Health reimbursement accounts (HRA), and/or